spiral/docs/docs/en/security/authentication.md

 - Session storage - stores tokens in the session (default)
 - Database storage - stores tokens in the database

 You can set the default storage for your application by using the `AUTH_TOKEN_STORAGE` environment variable.
-This allows you to specify which implementation of the `TokenStorageInterface` should be retrieved from the container by default.

 ```php
 $container->get(\Spiral\Auth\TokenStorageInterface::class); // Will return Session token storage by default